funkey/tools/README.md

 Tools for Image and Volume Visualization
 ========================================

-These are very simple tools to show images and volumes from a variety of formats.
+These are very simple tools to show images, volumes, and skeletons from a variety of formats.

 Getting Submodules
 ------------------